harsh-dev0/Inboxly/backend/Readme.md

 ## 📄 License

-This project is created for educational and portfolio purposes.
+This project is created for educational purposes.